-I spied a savory bread pudding recipe awhile back, and have been dying to make it ever since.
-It just seemed like too much for two, so I’ve been waiting until I had company over.
+I spied a savory bread pudding recipe awhile back, unhealthy and have been dying to make it ever since.
+It just seemed like too much for two, for sale so I’ve been waiting until I had company over.
 Also, I’d never made it before and you never try a recipe out when company is over for dinner.
 What a quandary.
 Last night I had a small dinner party for my family to celebrate Christmas since Tom and I will be in Michigan on the actual day.
 Family is the exception to the never make a new recipe rule.
 My family loved it, Tom took it to work for lunch, and I’m sorry there’s no more left.
 I love this recipe.
 The bread is soft and creamy, the veggies add a nice medium texture, and the firmness of the sausage keeps the dish from being too mushy or soggy.
 Also, who can resist a bunch of browned and melted cheese?
 No one.

 Sausage Bread Pudding